Benjamin Sonnenberg: Public relations career

 A self-described "cabinetmaker who fashioned large pedestals for small statues", Sonnenberg represented many clients.
 While his company, Publicity Consultants Inc., was nominally located in offices on Park Avenue, his real business was done in his five-story townhouse in the Gramercy Park neighborhood of Manhattan, where he was renowned for his lavish entertaining for his clients and his contacts in the press.
 As his son would later describe in his memoir Lost Property: Memoirs and Confessions of a Bad Boy, "our home, my home, was a stage for his work".

-Sonnenberg had such an air of persuasion and success about him that his clients would pay a fee just to talk with him on the phone.
-He loved showing off his extravagance with his clients through entertaining and gift giving.
-Sonnenberg gained mass success and affluence because he was dedicated to following through on his promises to his clients, and because of this his reputation grew by word of mouth.
+Sonnenberg was persuasive and successful with his clients, and they would often pay a fee just to talk with him on the phone.
+Moreover, he was often performative in entertaining and gifting his guests.
+Sonnenberg gained success and affluence because he was dedicated to following through on his promises to his clients, and because of this his reputation grew by word of mouth.

 His first big break was when he persuaded Oscar Weintraub to hire him to promote the new Fifth Avenue Hotel.
 He helped make the hotel known by inviting a distinction of guests to visit including Trader Horn, Prince George Matchabelli, and the Grand Dutchess Marie Romanov.
 His success lead to Weintraub hiring him to promote the other two hotels Weintraub managed.
 This also lead to Sonnenberg's introduction to Joel Hillman who was about to open the George V Hotel in Paris, which became Sonnenbergs' first European account.